aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 But before we do that lets associate a custom domain name to our blog.

+## Setting up a custom domain for your blog

-## Pointing a custom domain name to your github pages site
+### Pointing a custom domain name to your github pages site

-In order for the site to actually be published at the custom domain we specified, we need to add DNS records to point to the Github pages server.
+To publish our pages at a custom domain name we need to add DNS records to point the custom domain to our Github pages server.

-So go to the domain name administration panel of your domain registrar and create the neccessary records to point your domain to your GitHub pages site.
+So once we register a custom domain at our favorite domain registrar, we need to go to the domain name administration panel of the registrar and create the neccessary records to point the custom domain to our GitHub pages site.

 The process of pointing your custom domain to your Guthub pages repository URL is detailed in the following links